Gold Outlook for 2023

 Recession: portfolio ballast

 A challenging combination of reduced but still elevated inflation and softening growth demands vigilance from investors.
-The likelihood of recession in major markets threatens to extend the poor performance of equities and corporate bonds seen in 2022.
+The likelihood of a recession in significant markets threatens to extend the poor performance of equities and corporate bonds seen in 2022.

 Gold, on the other hand, could provide protection as it typically fares well during recessions, delivering positive returns in five out of the last seven recessions (Chart 4).
-Furthermore But a recession is not a prerequisite for gold to perform.
-A sharp retrenchment in growth is sufficient for gold to do well, particularly if inflation is also high or rising.
+Furthermore, a recession is not a prerequisite for gold to perform.
+A sharp retrenchment in growth is sufficient for gold to do well, mainly if inflation is also high or rising.

 Inflation: disinflation ahead

-While inflation may indeed come down next year, there are several important considerations that impact the gold market.
+While inflation may indeed come down next year, several important considerations impact the gold market.

-First, central bankers have inflation targets and while a lower inflation rate is necessary, it is insufficient for central bankers to withdraw their hawkish policies.
+First, central bankers have inflation targets, and while a lower inflation rate is necessary, it is insufficient for central bankers to withdraw their hawkish policies.
 Inflation needs to get to target or below for that to happen.
-This raises the risk of an overshoot, in our opinion.
+In our opinion, this raises the risk of an overshoot.

-Second, our analysis suggests that the retail investor segment appears to care more about inflation than institutional investors, given a lower level of access to inflation hedges.
-They also care about the level of prices.
+Second, our analysis suggests that the retail investor segment appears to care more about inflation than institutional investors, given lower access to inflation hedges.
+They also care about the price level.
 Even with zero inflation in 2023, prices will remain high and are likely to impact decision-making at the household level.

-Lastly, institutional investors often assess their level of inflation protection. through the lens of real yields.
-These rose over the course of 2022 creating headwinds for gold.
+Lastly, institutional investors often assess their level of inflation protection.
+Through the lens of actual yields.
+These rose over the course of 2022, creating headwinds for gold.

 Source: World Gold Council